 WHAT TO PRACTICE AFTER THE INTRODUCTORY CLASS

-Many people after the first class of Realization Process® ask me what they should do in order to cultivate this process of being in their body.
+Many people after the first class of the Realization Process® ask me what they should do in order to cultivate this process of being in their body.
 I decided to write few things down to help you in your process.

 As any new thing, PRACTICE makes a difference, and the Realization Process is not different.
 In fact, Practice in the RP changes the depth of your experience.
 You will need to practice but at the same time you will also need to be patient with yourself and relax about it.
 Some suggestions: